RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 }
 ```

 The following code shows the basic idea of adding a row to a table.
-Updating, deleting and selecting entites data are done similar.
+Updating, deleting and selecting entities data are done similar.

 ``` csharp